Dr. Kacie L. Wills

 Wills and Gillson. “’Implementing Anti-Racist Pedagogy: Integrating Theory Across the Curriculum’: Shaping Anti-Racist Scholarly and Pedagogical Practice through Developing Collaborative, Interdisciplinary, Cross-Institutional Resources."
 MLA.
 Washington, D.C., January, 2022.

-Wills and Gillson.
-“Implementing Anti-Racist Pedagogy: A Workshop about Integrating Theory Across the Curriculum,” Higher Education Pedagogies. (forthcoming)
+Kacie L. Wills and Gwendolyn Gillson.
+“Implementing Anti-Racist Pedagogy: A Workshop about Integrating Theory Across the Curriculum,” Journal on Excellence in College Teaching. (forthcoming)

 4 Sample Assignments